Electronic forms license agreement

 6.3.3.
 You fail to use the latest version of the Travel Insurance Waiver and our other documents, as we make them available to you; OR

 6.3.4.
-You do not clearly and conspicuously include the footer in this document:
+You do not clearly and conspicuously include the footer in each document:

 6.4.
 If Subscriber chooses to alter any Program Materials, Subscriber agrees to: